-Indian cuisine is one of the most influential, diverse, and flavoursome culinary styles in the world.
+Indian cuisine is one of the most influential, diverse and flavoursome culinary styles in the world.
 Indian dishes incorporate many spices and seasoning to create an explosion of flavours.
-Though Indian cuisine can vary greatly from the Indian food we get in New Zealand, it is important to keep an open mind and be adventurous.
-Please be aware that dishes selected for your meals reflect the cooking styles and signature dishes of the local area you are in.
+Though Indian cuisine can vary greatly from the Indian food we get in New Zealand.
+Sikkimese cuisine depends greatly on the seasonal produce.
+Most meals will include grains (rice or barley), potatoes, vegetables and some meat.
+Bhutanese cuisine consists of steamed rice (red or white) served with spicy curries and can be vegetarian and nonvegetarian.